-- In 2023, the UAE's foreign trade in precious metals reached AED 494 billion (USD 134 billion), an increase of 41% compared to the year before. - Between 10% and 15% of gold traded globally passes through Dubai every year, making the emirate one of the world's top three physical gold trade hubs alongside Switzerland and the UK. - Gold bullion is exempt from VAT in the UAE. - Dubai's connectivity to producing and consuming nations allows the UAE to act as a central hub that facilitates the global gold trade. - DMCC's Dubai Precious Metals Conference is one of the industry's top events, convening key players to discuss the challenges that the industry faces and the opportunities on offer. - DMCC has over 2,500 member companies in the gold and precious metals sector.
+- In 2024, the UAE's foreign trade in precious metals reached nearly AED 625 billion (USD 170 billion), an increase of 27% compared to the year before and 79% in two years. - Between 13% and 15% of gold traded globally passes through Dubai every year, making the emirate the second largest physical gold trade hub in the world after Switzerland. - Gold bullion is exempt from VAT in the UAE. - Dubai's connectivity to producing and consuming nations allows the UAE to act as a central hub that facilitates the global gold trade. - DMCC's Dubai Precious Metals Conference is one of the industry's top events, convening key players to discuss the challenges that the industry faces and the opportunities on offer. - DMCC has over 2,500 member companies in the precious metals, stones and diamonds sector.